EdvinasVolo/ReservationApp/README.md

 Setup

 General info
-This is reservation system.
+This Booking System is a Spring MVC application developed for Java programing course.
 It allows the users to check the available service.
-It's a training project for Code Academy to learn Java Spring, Html, JS bacis.
 This implementation uses Spring Security to manage all the permissions and roles.
-This application is using MySql database.
+This application is using MySQL database.

 Technologies
 Java
 Spring Boot
 Spring Data JPA
-MySql
+MySQL
 HTML
 JS